ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ACME challenges typically require the client to set up some network-accessible resource that the server can query in order to validate that the client controls an identifier.
-In practice it is not uncommon for the server's queries to fail while a resource is being set up, e.g., due to information propagating across a cluster or firewall rules not being in place.
+In practice, it is not uncommon for the server's queries to fail while a resource is being set up, e.g., due to information propagating across a cluster or firewall rules not being in place.